linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 05 Money markets.md

 # Example Commercial paper

 Commercial paper is a very popular way of raising money for large, well-regarded companies.
-For example, a corporation wishes to borrow  $100 million for two months.
-It issues commercial paper with a face value of$ 101 million, payable in 60 days' time.
-A purchaser is prepared to accept the promise of the company to pay out in 60 days and so buys some of the commercial paper, paying  $25 million for one-quarter of the total issue at a discount to the face value.
-In 60 days' time, the purchaser collects$ 25.25 million from the corporation.
-It has earned  $250,000 in return for lending the corporation$ 25 million.
+For example, a corporation wishes to borrow  \$100 million for two months.
+It issues commercial paper with a face value of\$ 101 million, payable in 60 days' time.
+A purchaser is prepared to accept the promise of the company to pay out in 60 days and so buys some of the commercial paper, paying  \$25 million for one-quarter of the total issue at a discount to the face value.
+In 60 days' time, the purchaser collects\$ 25.25 million from the corporation.
+It has earned  \$250,000 in return for lending the corporation\$ 25 million.

 # The markets in short-term money